Lukc/tartines-www/rules.md

 Such a vote *should not* take place unless one of the following situations arises:

-  - a member of the Council has become unable to assume its responsibilities — that is, has become unable to vote or contribute to Tartines’ decisions for an extended period of time — without the situation being on the verge of changing ;
+  - a member of the Council has become unable to assume its responsibilities — that is, has become unable to vote or contribute to Tartines' decisions for an extended period of time — without the situation being on the verge of changing ;
-  - a member of Tartines used the Guild’s resources in a way that proved harmful or dangerous for him or for the Guild itself.
+  - a member of Tartines used the Guild's resources in a way that proved harmful or dangerous for him or for the Guild itself.

 # Meetings

 ## World Domination Meetings

-World Domination Meetings *may* be summoned by Council members to discuss future decisions or changes in Tartines’ structure.
+World Domination Meetings *may* be summoned by Council members to discuss future decisions or changes in Tartines' structure.

 They *should* occur over Jabber to avoid having members of the Council unable to participate.